midnattssol/Chess-Statistics-Toolkit/README.md

 # Chess-Statistics-Toolkit
-Get data from the Lichess and Chess.com public APIs easily with Python's standard library.
+Get data from the Lichess and Chess.com public APIs easily without any dependencies outside Python's standard library.

 ## How do I use this?